pgfisico/pi-project-simon/code.md

 GREEN = 4
 ```

 Next, create a function named `add_to_pattern` which requires no arguments below `pattern`.
 This function will add a random colour to the end of `pattern`.

 To implement this function, you will need to know how to add to the end of a list.
-To do this, use the list's `append` function.
+To add to the end of a list, use the list's `append` function.
 For example, the following would add the number `7` to the end of `pattern`.

 ```py
 pattern.append(7)